AnonymousUserAnonymousUser/AnonymousUserAnonymousUser-AnonymousUserAnonymousUser.github.io/README.md

-# Results of SelfSVD in the Real World
+# Practical Deployment SelfSVD in Surgical Scenarios.

 ### Please wait a few seconds for loading videos.